stonepros/stone/doc/rados/configuration/network-config-ref.rst

 Bind
 ----

-Bind settings set the default port ranges Ceph OSD and MDS daemons use.
+Bind settings set the default port ranges Stone OSD and MDS daemons use.
 The default range is ``6800:7300``.
 Ensure that your `IP Tables`_ configuration allows you to use the configured port range.

-You may also enable Ceph daemons to bind to IPv6 addresses instead of IPv4 addresses.
+You may also enable Stone daemons to bind to IPv6 addresses instead of IPv4 addresses.